Carlton House: Architecture

 The chimney-pieces were added 1783 to 1785 by the London sculptor Thomas Carter the Younger.

-Construction at Carlton House came to a halt at the end of 1785 due to the Prince of Wales's mounting debts, with his unpaid bills following his secret morganatic marriage to Maria Fitzherbert amounting to £250,000.
+Construction at Carlton House came to a halt at the end of 1785 due to the Prince of Wales's mounting debts.
+His unpaid bills, following his secret morganatic marriage to Maria Fitzherbert amounted to £250,000.
 Parliament appointed a commission to investigate the huge cost overruns at Carlton House, and to draw up estimates on how much would be needed to complete the project.
 In May 1787, the Prince of Wales contritely approached his father, King George III, and persuaded him to provide the money to finish the house.
-When work resumed in the summer of 1787, with a budget of £60,000, it was with the assistance of many of France's leading furniture makers and craftsmen, under the design supervision of the Parisian marchand-mercier Dominique Daguerre, interior decorator for Marie Antoinette, who acted as the agent through whom furniture by Adam Weisweiler was imported.
+When work resumed in the summer of 1787, with a budget of £60,000, it was with the assistance of many of France's leading furniture makers and craftsmen, under the design supervision of the Parisian marchand-mercier Dominique Daguerre, Marie Antoinette's former interior decorator, who acted as the agent through whom furniture by Adam Weisweiler was imported.

 A stained glass window was supplied by William Raphael Eginton.
 Circa 1816, he described it thus:

 Large Window at the end of the Conservatory, in which are executed the Arms of his Royal Highness the Prince Regent, with Supporters, 4 Feet high, Crests, Mantles, &c. &c. enclosed in a rich Border of Arms; being a series from Edward Prince of Wales to the present time; and on the side Windows the Badges of all the Kings of England and Princes of Wales, 32 in number, with the German Arms of their Royal Highnesses the Dukes of York, Clarence, Kent, Cumberland, Sussex, and Cambridge.